 Bishnu had a loom and a sheep farm in Bhutan.
 She used to spin her own yarn from sheep's wool and weave beautiful rugs.
 Bishnu had to leave her loom behind when she fled from Bhutan, but she has carried her skills with her to Chicago.

 Saleemah is a dedicated artisan originally from Iraq.
-She works as the Website Order Manager for Loom and has a knack for best business practices and marketing strategies.
 She is creative and enterprising, as she designs and creates beautiful crocheted earrings, knit scarves, and unique hand-painted patterns on silk scarves.

 Yashoda is originally from Bhutan, but now lives in Chicago with her daughters.
 She has an entrepreneurial spirit and designed a pattern for knit infinity scarves called "The Yashoda," inspired by the rice fields near the camp she lived at in Nepal.
 Yashoda enjoys coming to Loom for the chance to earn an income and use her talents, intelligence, and creativity to design and create beautiful products.

 Boj came from Nepal in 2015.
 She came here with her husband and has one son and one daughter.
 On Sundays she likes to take her kids to the park.
 Boj Joshi likes to do silk painting and beaded jewelry.

 Hlaiwah is a dedicated Loom artisan originally from Iraq.
 She has a contagious smile, positive attitude, and is always eager to learn.
 She enjoys knitting and creates beautiful knit shawls.